luissaya/elancetech/README.md

 ## Running

 To run the application in a local development environment, use the following command:

-    ´´´shell
-    npm run dev
-    # Or using Yarn
-    yarn dev
-    ´´´

-This will start the development server, and you can access the application at http://localhost:3000 in your browser.
+- This will start the development server, and you can access the application at http://localhost:3000 in your browser.

 ## About E-Lance Tech